igrishaev/farseer/README.md

 #### Expected Errors

+TODO

-In the following cases, we excpect to get a negative response:
+In the following cases, we expect to get a negative response:

 - JSON parse error: